PshsayhiXD/dred-bot/README.md

 #### Option B: Use a different proxy service

 You can use online CORS proxies or set up your own reverse proxy.

+#### Option C: Use HTTPS with SSL key and certificate

+Place your SSL key and certificate in the cert/ folder.

+Update config.js to point to your files for HTTPS support:

+SSL_KEY_PATH: './cert/key.pem',
+SSL_CERT_PATH: './cert/cert.pem'

 ## ▶️ Running the Application